sancakerkan/CMPE-224-HW2/README.md

-# Programming Homework 2 Applications on Directed Graphs
+# Applications on Directed Graphs

-This repository contains my solutions for Programming Homework 2 for CMPE 224/343 - Spring 2024.
+This repository contains my solutions for Programming Homework for CMPE 224/343 - Spring 2024.

 ## Table of Contents